PepeElToro41/ui-labs/CONTRIBUTING.md

 UI Labs is *and always will be* a free and open-source project.

-This project is always growing and always improving.
+This project is always growing and improving, trying to be the best storybook plugin on roblox.

 Sponsoring is a great way to support the project and allow me to give more time to work on it.